christiandeange/ozone/README.md

 }

 lexicons {
-  // Determines if an interface + XRPC implementation should be generated for the target API.
+  // Generates an additional interface for the target schemas. generateApi("BlueskyApi") {
-  // Defaults to not generating an API. generateApi("BlueskyApi") {
+    // Determines the package name of the generated API.
+Defaults to "sh.christian.ozone". packageName.set("com.example.myapp")

+    // Generates an additional class that implements this interface by sending corresponding
+    // XRPC requests to a provided host conforming to the AT Protocol.
+    // Inherits the same package name as the generated interface. withKtorImplementation("XrpcBlueskyApi")

     // Determines the return type for each generated API method.
 Defaults to Raw.
     // - Raw: the raw data type
     // - Result: Result<T>
     // - Response: AtpResponse<T>
     returnType.set(ApiReturnType.Result)

+    // Determines whether the generated methods should be marked as suspend functions.
+    // When generating a Ktor implementation as well, execution will block the current thread
+    // for non-suspending methods.
+Defaults to true. suspending.set(true)
   }

   // File path where Kotlin source files will be written to.
-  // Defaults to /build/generated/lexicons.
+Defaults to "/build/generated/lexicons". outputDirectory.set(project.layout.buildDirectory.dir("out")) }
-  outputDirectory.set(project.layout.buildDirectory.dir("out"))
-}
 ```